sigbuild/sigbuild.github.io/README.md

 The page and console reload when you make changes.
 You may also see any lint errors in the console.

-### `git push heroku development:main`
+### `yarn development`

 Deploys to the development website [sigbuild.herokuapp.com](https://sigbuild.herokuapp.com).

 Make sure the current branch is *development*!
 As opposed to *production*, *development* includes `"homepage": "https://sigbuild.herokuapp.com"`

 Checkout *development* and git pull all necessary changes in.
-Then run `git push heroku development:main`
+Then run `yarn development`.
+This runs the script `heroku git:remote -a sigbuild && git push heroku development:main`, which adds a remote for heroku to read, then uses it to deploy to the main/production branch of [SigBuild](https://sigbuild.herokuapp.com).

-For first-time setup, run `heroku git:remote -a sigbuild` before attempting to deploy.
-This adds a git remote for heroku to read.
+For first-time setup, you may need to run `heroku login` before attempting to deploy.
+This affords heroku deployment access.
-Additionally, only Heroku collaborators can deploy.
-In Heroku, the only collaborator is zacharyneill@gmail.com.
+Additionally, only Heroku collaborators can deploy to production.
+In Heroku, collaborators are currently zacharyneill@gmail.com and dev-sigbuild@gmail.com.

 ### `yarn deploy`